mshumayl/shumayldotcom/posts/contributing-to-oss.md

 ---
-title: 'Contributing Code to OSS'
+title: 'Contributing Code to Open Source'
 image: '/images/my-life-through-a-lens-bq31L0jQAjU-unsplash.jpg'
 excerpt: 'Crafting the perfect PR.'
 date: '2022-01-17'
 tags:
     - 'open-source'
+    - 'tutorial'
 ---
 Contributing to open-source software projects can be intimidating, with all the different standards and requirements between different codebases.
 Some projects have their own [contribution guidelines](https://github.com/einsteinpy/einsteinpy/blob/main/CONTRIBUTING.rst) you can refer to.